Sonic Frontiers: Marketing and release

 Some retailers sold copies of Sonic Frontiers before the street date, and the Nintendo Switch version was uploaded online.
 The composer, Tomoya Ohtani, said he was saddened by the leaks and urged players to not spoil the game.

+Definitive Edition

+Sonic Frontiers: Definitive Edition was released on June 23, 2026, coinciding with the franchise's 35th anniversary.
+In their time previewing the game, Digital Foundry found the graphical improvements going from the Switch to Switch 2 versions to be "substantial".

 Reception

 Pre-release

 Nintendo Life characterized early Frontiers gameplay footage as divisive.
 Kotaku felt the game looked fine but derivative and bland, lacking the series' unique identity, and Polygon and Nintendo Life found the open world desolate.
 Some fans demanded the game be delayed, and the hashtag #DelaySonicFrontiers briefly trended on Twitter.
 Iizuka said that Sonic Team expected early reactions to be polarized, as he felt the early footage would not give fans a good idea of what to expect.